MrPekar98/Thetis-Progressive-Indexing-Benchmark/priority_experiment/README.md

 ### Similar Queries
 1. Run the commands to start progressive indexing.

-2. Run the following command immediately to start querying the system.
+2. Run the following command in another windows immediately to start querying the system.

     ```bash
         same_tables.sh